Shreyachaudhary1112/Banglore-Real-Estate-Price-Prediction/README.md

-Bengaluru Real Estate Price Prediction
+# Bengaluru Real Estate Price Prediction

-Overview
-This project builds an end to end price prediction application for residential properties in Bengaluru.
-It trains a regression model on a cleaned Kaggle housing dataset, serves predictions through a Python Flask API, and provides a simple web page where users can enter square footage, BHK, bathrooms, and location to get an instant estimate.
+A simple end-to-end app that estimates prices for residential properties in Bengaluru.
+It trains a regression model on a cleaned Kaggle housing dataset, serves predictions through a Python Flask API, and includes a minimal web page where users enter square footage, BHK, bathrooms, and location to get an instant estimate.

+---

+## Overview

+This project walks from raw data to a usable prediction tool:
+- Clean and prepare the Bengaluru housing dataset
+- Train and validate a regression model with scikit-learn
+- Save model artifacts for reliable inference
+- Serve predictions via a lightweight Flask API
+- Call the API from a small HTML, CSS, and JavaScript front end

+---

-Dataset
+## Dataset

+**Source:** Bengaluru House Price dataset on Kaggle
+**Features:** `area_type`, `availability`, `location`, `size`, `total_sqft`, `bath`, `balcony`, `price`
-I used the Bengaluru House Price dataset from Kaggle.
-It includes features such as area_type, availability, location, size, total_sqft, bath, balcony, and price.
-The raw data contains many unique neighborhoods and several messy entries, for example inconsistent location names, non numeric values in total_sqft, and missing values in fields like society and balcony.
-The target variable is the sale price.
+The raw data includes many unique neighborhoods and some messy entries, such as inconsistent location names, non numeric values in `total_sqft`, and missing values in fields like `society` and `balcony`.
+**Target:** `price` (sale price)

+---

-Data Cleaning and Preparation
+## Data Cleaning and Preparation

-Standardized location strings and trimmed whitespace
+- Standardized location strings and trimmed whitespace

-Parsed total_sqft to numeric values, handling ranges and non-standard formats
+- Parsed `total_sqft` to numeric values, handling ranges and non standard formats

-Derived BHK from the size field when needed
+- Derived `BHK` from the `size` field when needed

-Built price_per_sqft to help understand neighborhood level variation
+- Computed `price_per_sqft` to capture neighborhood level variation

-Removed unusable records after careful inspection of missing fields
+- Removed unusable records after inspecting missing fields

+---

-Outlier Detection and Removal
+## Outlier Detection and Removal

 Outliers vary by neighborhood, so a single global cutoff is not ideal.
-I removed extreme values using price_per_sqft within each location, and filtered entries with unrealistic room to area ratios, for example tiny homes claiming high BHK counts.
-This step improved validation stability and reduced variance.
+I filtered out extreme values using `price_per_sqft` within each location, and dropped entries with unrealistic room to area ratios, such as tiny homes claiming very high BHK counts.
+This improved validation stability and reduced variance.

+---

-Feature Engineering
+## Feature Engineering

-Kept numeric features: total_sqft, bath, bhk
+- Kept numeric features: `total_sqft`, `bath`, `bhk`

-One hot encoded location to capture neighborhood effects
+- One hot encoded `location` to capture neighborhood effects

-Grouped very rare locations into an other bucket to control dimensionality without losing signal
+- Grouped very rare locations into an `other` bucket to control dimensionality without losing signal

+---

-Modeling Approach
+## Modeling Approach

-I started with scikit learn LinearRegression as a strong, interpretable baseline.
-I also evaluated regularized models such as Ridge and Lasso.
-Hyperparameters were tuned using GridSearchCV.
-The final choice balanced bias and variance and kept the pipeline simple to serve.
+I started with `LinearRegression` from scikit-learn as an interpretable baseline, then evaluated regularized models such as `Ridge` and `Lasso`.
+Hyperparameters were tuned with `GridSearchCV`.
+The final choice balances bias and variance while keeping the pipeline simple to serve.

+---

-Training and Validation
+## Training and Validation

-Split the dataset into train and test sets
+- Split the dataset into train and test sets

-Used K Fold cross validation to estimate generalization error
+- Used K-Fold cross validation to estimate generalization error

-Monitored metrics such as R² and RMSE on the validation folds and on the held out test set
+- Monitored `R²` and `RMSE` on validation folds and on the held out test set

-Saved model artifacts after training, including the fitted estimator and the exact feature column order, to guarantee that inference uses the same preprocessing as training
+- Saved model artifacts after training, including the fitted estimator and the exact feature column order, to ensure inference uses the same preprocessing as training

+---

-How Predictions Are Served
+## How Predictions Are Served

 A lightweight Flask service loads the saved model and column metadata once at startup.
-The API accepts user inputs for location, square footage, BHK, and bathrooms, transforms them into the feature vector used during training, and returns a predicted price.
-The UI is a minimal HTML, CSS, and JavaScript page that calls this API and displays the estimate.
+The API accepts `location`, `total_sqft`, `bhk`, and `bath`, transforms them into the training feature vector, and returns a predicted price.
+The UI is a small HTML, CSS, and JavaScript page that calls this API and displays the estimate.

-What to Expect from the Model
-Predictions are estimates based on historical data and engineered features.
-They reflect typical market patterns at the neighborhood level rather than exact quotes for any specific property.
-The goal is to provide a fast, transparent baseline that is easy to understand and extend.

-Possible Extensions
-Compare additional models such as Random Forest or Gradient Boosting

-Add richer geospatial features or external signals like proximity to transit or schools

-Track experiments and model versions, and add simple monitoring for prediction drift